DISEASE & TREATMENT

 Nerve cells without CIDP

 In the nervous system, nerve cells (neurons) are responsible for sending messages to and from the brain using electrical currents.
 Healthy neurons in the nervous system are coated with a fat and protein called myelin.
-Myelin acts as an insulator to keep the electrical currents inside the neuron, so the messages can travel quickly to and from the brain.
+Myelin acts as an insulator and allows electrical currents to travel quickly and smoothly from one neuron to the next.

 Nerve cells with CIDP